 Until involvement in the USDA Scab Initiative, there was virtually no effort to identify sources of scab resistance in Kansas breeding programs.
-The Initiative has resulted in the development of accurate and efficient greenhouse and field testing nurseries that are providing useful ratings for current cultivars in Kansas, advanced breeding lines, and allow participation in the regional scab nurseries.
+The Initiative has resulted in the development of accurate and efficient greenhouse and field testing nurseries that are providing useful ratings for current cultivars in Kansas and advanced breeding lines, and allow participation in the regional scab nurseries.
 Respectively, these nurseries allow dissemination of information to growers on the reaction of current commercial cultivars, selection by breeders for scab resistance in their breeding lines, and identification of additional sources of resistance from other breeding efforts in the region that can be incorporated into Kansas breeding lines.
-Kansas has also taken the lead in organizing a Hard Winter Wheat Scab Screening Nursery for the hard red winter wheat breeding programs of Kansas, Nebraska, South Dakota, and North Dakota.
-This latter nursery provides valuable data on the reaction of hard red winter wheat cultivars to scab in their area of
+Kansas has also taken the lead in organizing a Hard Winter Wheat Scab Screening Nursery for the hard winter wheat breeding programs of Kansas, Nebraska, South Dakota, and North Dakota.
+This latter nursery provides valuable data on the reaction of hard winter wheat cultivars to scab in their area of adaptation.

-FY09 (approx. May 09 - May 10) PI: Bockus, William USDA-ARS Agreement #: 59-0790-6-058 adaptation.
 The long-term goal of the research is to develop, deploy, and advertise winter wheat cultivars adapted for Kansas with improved levels of resistance to scab.
+In 2009, Kansas released the first hard red winter wheat cultivar adapted to Kansas with improved levels of resistance to scab.